 The Acts Bible Study Introduction is a great way to get the bigger view of what the book is all about.
 As you will see below, we cover background info like who the subjects are, where all of this takes place, what happened, when it happened and why it happened.
 Whenever you study a book of the bible, an introduction to the study is really important.
 It will help put everything into its proper context.

-If you happen to land on this page and want to start from the very beginning, just go back one post OR click here to see the first Acts Bible Study post to get you started.
+If you happen to land on this page and want to start from the very beginning, just click here to see the first Acts Bible Study post to get you started.

 - You will be my witnesses – Acts 1:1-8